gscbravo/scred/README.md

 	to scrape, need to do more research on this
 - [ ] Display comments
 - [ ] Might turn into a module
+- [ ] Maybe be honest and use some custom User-Agent instead of Chrome's
+	- Just maybe